 - assessment of pupils’ literacy skills

-The cost of the LIT Programme is inclusive of a one year annual subscription which includes access to the most up-to-date LIT resources, LIT forums and ongoing support for implementation and maintenance.
+The cost of the LIT Programme is inclusive of a subscription for the remainder of the academic year, which includes access to the most up-to-date LIT resources, LIT forums and support for implementation and maintenance.

 - schools will need to purchase three additional short novels for two of the five LIT units